DmitrySuccessful/Mart/README.md

 The game includes a basic in-game shop with the following features:
 - Shop button in the top-right corner
 - Modal window interface
+- Display of player's current coin balance
 - Three sample purchasable items:
   - Coin Pack
   - Character Skin
   - Speed Booster
 - Purchase confirmation messages
 - Multiple ways to close the shop (button, escape key, click outside)

+## Currency System

+- Earn coins by successfully jumping over obstacles
+- Current coin balance is displayed in the top-left corner
+- Coins are persistent between game sessions (not reset on game over)
+- Total coins are displayed on the game over screen
+- Coins can be used to purchase items in the shop

 ## Development